COVID-19 pandemic in Hong Kong: September 2022

 The government made a press release, stating that the #1 most important in its COVID policy is "Not to "lie flat" and to continue to contain the number of confirmed cases, better manage risks and enhance our capability to respond to contingencies in order to prevent the healthcare system from overloading."

 On 8 September 2022, the United States Consulate General for Hong Kong and Macau issued a warning, stating that transit passengers flying through Hong Kong International Airport were subject to temperature screening and quarantine in Hong Kong.
 A day later, the Hong Kong government announced that it would no longer temperature screen outbound and transit passengers for those not going to mainland China.

 December 2022

 The government announced that it would remove rules to curb tourist visits to Hong Kong.
 The government was also going to stop the usage of the Covid Application LeaveHomeSafe, and instead travelers would only need to show their vaccination records.

-January 2023
+2023

 At a press conference on 31 January, Chief Executive John Lee said that he "disagreed" with conducting an independent investigation into the government response to the pandemic.
 Experts advising the government, including Yuen Kwok-yung, had previously suggested such an investigation.

+On 28 February, Chief Executive John Lee announced that the mask mandate in Hong Kong would be lifted the following day.
+The mandate had applied to all indoor and outdoor public spaces since 30 July 2020, and had a HK$1000 fine for noncompliance.
+As of 1 March, masks became required only in healthcare facilities and nursing homes, although they were recommended aboard public transport.
+To celebrate the changed policy, Hong Kong gave away half a million free plane tickets to the city over the following months.